DTS-STN/openfisca-canada-dts/SETUP-pyenv.md

 This endpoint returns the [Open API specification](https://www.openapis.org/) of your API.

-:tada: OpenFisca Aotearoa is now served by the OpenFisca Web API!
+:tada: OpenFisca canada is now served by the OpenFisca Web API!
 To learn more, go to the [OpenFisca Web API documentation](https://openfisca.org/doc/openfisca-web-api/index.html)